otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 authenticated.

-Furthermore, in order to safeguard the integrity of the submitted values to the Prekey Server, a MAC of the uploading values is used.
+Furthermore, in order to safeguard the integrity of the submitted values to the Prekey Server, a MAC of the sent values is used.
 The Prekey Server should validate this MAC after receiving the values.

 Note that the Prekey Server is untrusted and therefore can cause the